Pet insurance

 - the general volume of claims made by all customers

-If we think you increased the premium to unfairly profit from a particular customer or group – or to put them off renewing – we’re likely to uphold the complaint.We’re also aware of concerns about the rising costs of pet insurance policies which include a continuation benefit or ‘lifetime’ element.
+If we think you increased the premium to unfairly profit from a particular customer or group – or to put them off renewing – we’re likely to uphold the complaint.We’re also aware of concerns about the rising costs of policies that include a continuation benefit or ‘lifetime’ element.

 Any type of continuous cover can also have benefits that would be lost if the policyholder changed provider.
-So it’s important that you give the customer sufficient information about any future price rises before they take the policy, to allow them to make informed decisions.
+So, to enable customers to make informed decisions, it’s important to give the customer enough information about any future price rises before they out take the policy.

 -

-Equine policies often provide cover in the event of a horse having to be put down because it’s severely diseased or injured.
+Equine policies often provide cover if a horse has to be put down because it’s severely diseased or injured.
 Claims are usually only covered if the decision is in line with the BEVA guide to best practice when considering euthanasia on humane grounds.

 According to BEVA guidelines, a claim will only be paid out if: